crossplane/docs/content/v1.18/guides/function-patch-and-transform.md

 <!-- vale Google.Headings = YES -->

 {{<hint "important" >}}
-EnvironmentConfigs are an alpha feature.
-They aren't enabled by default.

 For more information about using an EnvironmentConfig, read the [EnvironmentConfigs documentation]({{<ref "../concepts/environment-configs">}}).
 {{< /hint >}}